wengzp1/GARLSR/README.md

 <img src="./figure/1.png" width=100%>

 **Abstract:**
-In recent years, as computer vision tasks have increasingly relied on high-quality image inputs, the task of image dehazing has received significant attention.
-Previously, many methods based on priors and deep learning have been proposed to address the task of image dehazing.
-Ignoring the domain gap between different data, former de-hazing methods usually adopt multiple datasets for explicit training, which often makes the methods themselves be violated.
-To address this problem, we propose a novel method of internal and external data augmen- tation to improve the existing dehazing methodology.
-By using cross-data external augmentor.
-The dataset inherits samples from different domains that are firmly aligned, making the model learn more robust and generalizable features.
-By using the internal data augmentation method, the model can fully exploit local information within the images, thereby obtaining more image details.
-To demonstrate the effectiveness of our proposed method, we conduct training on both the Natural Image Dataset (NID) and the Remote Sensing Image Dataset (RSID).
-Experimental results show that our method clearly resolves the domain gap in different dehazing datasets and presents a new pipeline for joint training in the dehazing task.
-Our approach significantly outperforms other advanced methods in dehazing and produces dehazed images that are closest to real haze-free images.
+While large models bring significant performance improvements, they often lead to overfitting.
+In image super-resolution tasks, diffusion models are one of the representatives of generative capabilities.
+They usually use large models as the architecture.
+However, large models face serious overfitting issues when dealing with a small amount of data and highly diverse images.
+To highlight this phenomenon, we propose a novel Gaussian quantization representation learning method for diffusion models to enhance the model's robustness.
+By introducing Gaussian quantization representation learning, we can effectively reduce overfitting while maintaining model complexity.
+On this basis, we have constructed a multi-source infrared image dataset.
+It is used to emphasize the overfitting issue of large models in small-sample and diverse image reconstruction.
+To validate the effectiveness of our method in reducing overfitting, we conduct experiments on the constructed multi-source infrared image dataset.
+The experimental results show that our method outperforms previous super-resolution methods and significantly alleviates the overfitting problem of large models in complex small-sample tasks.

 ### Visual
 <img src="./figure/2.png" width=100%>